A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Evaluating Conformal Prediction

-We have spent the last three sections learning how to form valid prediction sets satisfying rigorous statistical guarantees.
-Now we will briefly discuss how to evaluate them.
-For simplicity, we will focus on conformal prediction, but the below discussion translates precisely to RCPS, usually just by replacing the word `coverage' with `risk'.
+We have spent the last two sections learning how to form valid prediction sets satisfying rigorous statistical guarantees.
+Now we will discuss how to evaluate them.
+Our evaluations will fall into one of two categories. \begin{enumerate}